We're live on Product Hunt right now! Come support our launch

 We know, from our work with Trevor.io, that it’s easy to underestimate the complexity of building dashboards from scratch.
 Without a ton of resources, this kind of project could easily get out of hand.
 So, if you’re looking for that native feeling without the burden on your engineering team then a headless embedded analytics approach may suit your needs.

 Embeddable is the first headless embedded analytics tool.
-It takes 10% of the time it would to build from scratch.
+It takes 10% of the time it would take to build from scratch.
 The backend and long-tail of features are handled by us, while you retain control over the front end and even your non-technical team can handle user requests independently.
 With Embeddable’s fixed pricing, you won’t spiral out of budget either.

 How to choose your embedded analytics solution

-PowerBI may be a go-to self-serve analytics solution for internal teams, but it’s not necessarily the best for delivering dashboards and reports to your end-users.
+A Power BI portal may be a go-to self-serve analytics solution for internal teams, but it’s not necessarily the best for delivering dashboards and reports to your end-users.
 This article compared the best purpose-built tools and BI products with embedding capabilities.

 Here’s the verdict: